 In other U of A-based research, it was found that women may not seek treatment or follow up with prescribed rehabilitation because they feel embarrassed that they became ill.

 “The word on the street is if you eat properly and exercise enough and take care of your stress, you won’t get it,” she said.

-Norris said the solution is to ensure public health messages show women how they can improve their health, rather than making them feel guilty.
+Norris said the solution is to ensure that public health messages show women how to improve their health rather than make them feel guilty.

 She advises women who do go to emergency for heart disease symptoms to ask the following questions before they leave:

 - What do my blood pressure, electrocardiogram (ECG) and other test results show?